-Physics 100-03: Elements of Physical Science Fall 2012
+Physics 100-02: Elements of Physical Science Spring 2013

 Course Overview: We interact with the physical world all the time-when we walk, when we drive, as we work, even when we rest.
-Our body is a physical object too, which we use to go where we want and manipulate the objects we want.
-But what of things like cars, TVs, laptop computers, and cell phones: do they operate and move according to the same "rules" that make our bodies move as they do?
+Our body is a physical object too, which we use to go where we want and operate the machines that we want.
+But what of things like cars, TVs, skateboards, and cell phones: do they operate and move according to the same "rules" that make our bodies move as they do?
 What are those rules, anyway?
 And how could we use knowledge of such rules to make better predictions about what will happen when we interact with the physical world around us?
 We will attempt to answer these questions during the course of our studies in PHY 100.